 - Show sufficient academic credentials to attend Lynn University

-- The Consular Officer will verify the SEVIS I-20 form and the information in the SEVIS system before issuing the F-1 visa.
+- The consular officer will verify the form I-20 and the information in the SEVIS system before issuing the F-1 visa.

 - Once your F-1 visa is issued, you will be informed how your passport and visa will be returned.

-- The SEVIS I-20 and financial documents will be placed in a sealed envelope.
+- The form I-20 and financial documents will be placed in a sealed envelope.

 - Please carry your passport and the sealed envelope with you when traveling to the U.S.

-For initial entry students (new F-1 students), the earliest you are permitted to enter the U.S. is 30 days before the program start date (#5 of your I-20).
+For initial entry students (new F-1 students), the earliest you are permitted to enter the U.S. is 30 days before the program start date (listed under the Program of Study section on the first page of your form I-20).

-- Upon arrival to the U.S. you will present your passport and sealed envelope to the customs border protection officer.
+- At the U.S. border, you will present your passport and sealed envelope to the customs border protection officer.

 - The officer will verify the student information in the SEVIS database system.